-Huddleston Tax CPAs, is a full service certified public accounting firm that serves the accounting, auditing and consulting needs of nonprofit organizations in the greater Seattle area.
-We recognize these organizations operate in a unique and challenging environment, which allows us to focus on their needs while maintaining a commitment to quality and personal service.
+Huddleston Tax CPAs, is a full service certified public accounting firm that serves the accounting, auditing and consulting needs of non-profit organizations in the greater Seattle area.
+We recognize these organizations operate in a unique and challenging environment, yet we continually focus on the business’ individual needs, maintaining a commitment to quality and personal service.

-Nonprofit organizations are concerned with monetary constraints.
-We work with our clients in professional relationships to assist with their growth, evaluate their costs, and help them become as efficient as possible.
-Please contact us with any questions or to discuss how we can help your nonprofit with our services.
+Non-profit organizations are concerned with monetary constraints.
+We work with our clients to assist with their growth, evaluate their costs, and help them become as efficient as possible.

-Nonprofits have many aspects that differ from, for profit accounting.
+Non-profits have many aspects that differ from for profit accounting.
 At Huddleston Tax CPAs we work with these unique aspects daily and can pass this knowledge onto you.
-A few items to consider include:

 Request for Proposal (RFP): What your organization needs to ask for when seeking a CPA firm for your annual audit.

-Why Internal Controls are important: Nonprofits are obligated to make sure donor funds are used properly and safeguarded, good internal controls can help.
+Why Internal Controls are important: Non-profits are obligated to make sure donor funds are used properly and safeguarded.
+For this, good internal controls can help.

-Endowment Accounting Considerations: Every nonprofits dream, but without the right accounting can become a legal nightmare.
+Endowment Accounting Considerations: Every charitable organization seeks these, but without the right accounting, it can quickly become a legal nightmare.

-Noncash Contributions: All contributions should be recorded, including material items and service hours from professionals.
+Noncash Contributions: All contributions should be recorded, including material items and service hours.

-When you need someone that has certification and the qualifications to tend to the tax and accounting needs of your charitable /non-profit /exempt organization, give us a call at 1-425-483-6600 or send us an email at email@example.com.
+When you need someone that has certification and the qualifications to tend to the tax and accounting needs of your charitable organization, give us a call at 1-425-483-6600.
+You can also send us an email at email@example.com.